pgxman container is aliased to pgxman cOn MacOS, pgxman automatically aliases

 - To start a container after stopping it, use

-docker start NAME
+docker start NAME- For example:

 docker start pgxman_runner_15